Banking and opening a bank account

 You will find cash machines inside or outside most banks, which allow you to withdraw cash on Visa and MasterCard credit cards.
 You will get a good rate when withdrawing money directly from a Danish ATM, but keep in mind that your home bank may charge you a fee for international transactions or for using another bank’s ATM – check before you leave as this will help you avoid unpleasant surprises.

 Paying your bills

 Most Danish bills have pre-printed payment slips attached.
-You can pay your bill at your bank, with online banking or at a post office.
-Note that post offices and the banks charge a service fee of no less than DKK 20 per over-the-counter payment.
+You can pay your bill at your bank, through online banking, or at a post office.
+Note that post offices and banks charge a service fee of no less than DKK 20 per over-the-counter payment.